LoopKit/loopdocs/docs/loop-3/displays-v3.md

             * If Loop sets a temp basal rate of 0.2 U/hr, the icon displays -0.115 U
             * If Loop sets a temp basal rate of 1.5 U/hr, the icon displays +1.185 U
 * The reservoir status indicates insulin remaining graphically and displays a value when less than 50 U remain.
-    * For Medtronic Pumps, the reservoir display indicates the level graphically.
     * For Pods, the reservoir graphic is constant until the pod begins to report reservoir level when less than 50 U remain.
+    * For all other pumps, the reservoir display indicates the level graphically.

 The table below shows examples for a few nominal Pump Status Icons and Alert messages that might be shown.
 In all cases, tapping on the Pump Status Icon opens the Pump Settings screen with more information.